AI-Health-Master/Projects_CS50x/Recover Lost JPEG (in C) – 4.2./README.md

 # outputs: 000.jpg, 001.jpg, 002.jpg, ...
 ```

-02 of the 50 images recovered just as eg. The other are in the attached "recovered image" folder
+Eg: 02 of the 50 images recovered just as eg. The other are in the attached "recovered image" folder

 ![Images](/images/recovered%20images%20sample%20for%204.2%20Recover/000.jpg)